Philip Springer

 Philip Springer (born May 12, 1926) is an American composer, best known for co-writing the classic Christmas song "Santa Baby".
 In a musical career spanning over 70 years, he is credited in 540 musical pieces, including composing songs for numerous well-known singers.
-He still writes about 35 songs per year.

-Biography
+Life and career

 Early life

 Philip Springer was born in New York City in 1926 to Jewish parents.
 His mother, Sylvia, was a concert pianist and his father, Mordecai, a lawyer by profession, was a very musical person.
 Springer's musical talent was clear from a young age; at six he played a Bach piano piece by ear.
 Springer went to grade and high school in Cedarhurst, Long Island, then a rustic small town.
 In 1944, he graduated from Lawrence High School, having been voted the best singer and the most musical person of his class in the yearbook.

 U.S. Army service

 Springer served as a truck driver in World War II; he was Mickey Rooney's Musical Director in 1945 when he did a show in Regensburg, Germany.
 When Rooney was discharged, Springer took over the job as composer.
 The Army show was called DON'T TOUCH THAT DIAL, and entertained thousands of GIs throughout Bavaria.